 If you’ve been told to simply “take birth control pills” or “just lose weight,” you’re not getting the full picture.
-PCOS is a complex, multi-system condition — and effective treatment requires understanding your specific type.
+PCOS is a complex, multi-system condition, and effective treatment requires understanding your specific driver.

 What Is PCOS, Really?